 This course will equip the student with experience in the healthcare field.
 The student will research, gain access and participate in 30 hours of observation and hands-on experience using skills used in prior courses.
 Prerequisite: HCML 141.
-Offered through Lancaster

 HCML 260 Healthcare Practicum I (3 SH)